gertvermeersch/vat-guard-woocommerce/readme.txt

 * Admin settings interface

 == Upgrade Notice ==

-= 1.3.7 =
-Maintenance release with version synchronization.
-Safe update for all users.

 = 1.3.6 =
 Minor admin interface improvement with better support and feedback links.
 Recommended for all users.